AhmedEFRMElwazery/AhmedEFRMElwazery/README.md

 I am a Water Engineer 🌊 who developed a passion for software development 💻

-I am proficient in HTML, CSS, JavaScript, and Python 😎  and currently learning Golang 👓
+I am proficient in HTML, CSS, JavaScript, and Python 😎  and currently learning Golang 🧠

-I am open to collaboration on software projects, in particular to those pertaining to water 💧 agriculture 🌾 and the environment 🍀 and the cross-section between two or more of them.
+I am open to collaborate on software projects, in particular those pertaining to water 💧 agriculture 🌾 and the environment 🍀 and the cross-section between two or more of them.

 💾 I am currently developing my own personal projects on those aforementioned themes as well.